Shop Pre On Amazon Fresh

 Microorganisms and bacteria love warmer temperatures, so don’t let your meat sit out on the counter while marinating.
 Place it in the refrigerator to keep it out of the temperature danger zone.

 If your marinade is thick or sticky, it’s best to wipe off the excess from your cut of beef before tossing it on the grill.
-The issue with excess marinade is that it may cause some nasty fire flare-ups on your grill, which no one wants.
+The issue with excess marinade is that it may cause some nasty fire flare-ups on your grill.
 Also, less marinade means it’s easier to keep an eye on the cooking process, so you know when your meat is done.

 It may be tempting to keep all that extra marinade and serve it on the side when the beef is off the grill, but don’t do it!
 Used marinade is contaminated with raw meat juice from your cut, and it’s unsafe to consume.
 If you really want some extra marinade, simply set some aside before you begin your marinating process.